-If you prefer to read instead of watching our short video, here is the transcript of the conversation between Sierra Reed and Pete Adauto:
+If you prefer to read instead of watching our short video, here is the transcript of the conversation about the airstream between Sierra Reed and Pete Adauto:

 Sierra: Thanks to everyone for joining us for another session of The Bottom Line at TTG.
 Today I’ve Pete; he’s going to give us an update on our Airstream project.